// software engineer

 Class of 2017

-In 2019 I joined Amazon, where I've spent the past five years building software at a scale that still surprises me.
-Working at Amazon has sharpened my instincts for systems design, operational excellence, and writing code that millions of people depend on.
+In 2020 I joined Amazon, where I've spent the past five years building software at a scale (world-wide marketplaces, hundreds of millions of customers).
+Working at Amazon has sharpened my instincts for systems design, operational excellence, and customer obsession.

-Outside of work, I'm building Beemoot — a side project I've been working on and plan to launch soon.
+Outside of work, I'm building Beemoot.
+It is a side project I've been working on and plan to launch soon.
 I'm also starting to write regularly here, mostly about the experience of building something from zero.

 // recognition